With a new TV and broadcast deal with ESPN until 2028, NHL betting is set to become an even bigger part of the US sports betting landscape.

 Game props, meanwhile, are wagers on whether a specific situation will happen during the game:

 Player props, on the other hand, involve individual players.
 You can bet on the top goalscorer, how many assists a specific player will get, who’s going to score the first goal of the game, and a variety of other options.

 The NHL also offers the opportunity for futures betting.
 This is long-term betting where the goal is to predict outcomes for an entire season.
-You can bet on the winners of divisions and conferences and predict the winners of individual awards, like the Hart Memorial Trophy, which goes to the regular season MVP.
+You can bet on the winners of divisions and conferences and predict the winners of individual awards, like bet on the Hart Memorial Trophy winner, which goes to the regular season MVP.